TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

       }
    }

-We now have a Method :php:`setCoaches()` which sets the number of coaches.
-Furthermore it changes - depending on the number of coaches - the ship category.
+We now have a Method :php:`setCabins()` which sets the number of cabins.
+Furthermore it changes - depending on the number of cabins - the ship category.
 You now see the advantage: When using Methods to get and set the Properties, you can perform more complex operations, as e.g. setting of dependent Properties.
 This preserves consistency of the object.
-If you set :php:`$coaches` and
+If you set :php:`$cabins` and
 :php:`$classification` to :php:`public`,
 we could set the number of cabins to 1000 and classification to :php:`NORMAL` - and our ship would end up being